kirbdee/FluxibleSample/README.md

 Now you can have the err object actually passed into something you control rather than throwing it into the abyss

+__You might also say well they should just be using external.js with the async tag!__

+while sure that's cool but async in it self can cause timing issues on crucial pieces of your application and can cause your application to seem "slower", while it waits for things, and really should only be used when you really know if the call isn't super crucial and can load whenever.
+With this solution even if you don't have a synchronous external.js it will bring the render back into the same "tick" and have the application rendered and ready before the DOMContentLoaded event.